 Operating a SEP

-Generally, any employee who is at least age 21 and performed services for your business in three of the last five years.
+Generally, any employee who is at least age 21 and performed services for your business in three of the last five years is eligible to participant in the employer's SEP plan.
 Learn more.

 What are the contribution rules?

 Employer contributions for each eligible employee must be:

 - Based only on the first $260,000 of compensation ($265,000 for 2015)

 - The same percentage of compensation for every employee

 - Limited annually to the smaller of $52,000 ($53,000 for 2015) or 25% of compensation

 In plan operation, you must follow the definition of compensation stated in the document.
 Compensation generally includes the pay a participant received from you for personal services for a year.

 Special computations for self-employed individuals.
 When figuring the contribution for your own SEP-IRA, compensation is your net earnings from self-employment, less the following deductions:

 For more information on the deduction limitations for self-employed individuals, see Publication 560.